 - A short film produced to celebrate Wordsworth's birthday and showcase the music and poetry created by the young people during the project.

 - An extended interview with BBC Radio Cumbria reached a new audience for the project.
 The broadcast included excerpts from the short film and explored the project with the creative team, resulting in a significant increase in views of the film that week.

 It’s been such a joy to work on the Encountering Wordsworth young composer’s material because it is so rich, my job was just to orchestrate it.

 Open an image gallery

-The Encountering Wordsworth piece will be filmed and recorded by Manchester Camerata, Laura Bowler & Dan Fox and participants in spring 2021.
-The new piece will be the central part of a performance broadcast online to celebrate Wordsworth’s 251st birthday in April 2021.
+The Encountering Wordsworth piece is being filmed and recorded by Manchester Camerata, Laura Bowler & Dan Fox and participants throughout spring 2021.
+The new piece will be broadcast online soon...

 Partners, performers and supporters